 It’s not as easy to see the shift to the left of the door, but MUCH easier to see it on the right.

-In this space, it didn’t make SENSE to mix up the whites.
+In this next space, it didn’t make SENSE to mix up the whites (it rarely does).
 Instead, we let the sheen do the work for us…

 Benjamin Moore Super White match on kitchen cabinets with Silestone Calacatta Gold white quartz countertop, white oak, subway tile.
 Kylie M Interiors Edesign

-As an example, let’s say you wanted to use Benjamin Moore Simply White, a nice bright warm white.
+For example, let’s say you wanted to use Benjamin Moore Simply White, a nice bright warm white.
 It could look JUST how you want it UNTIL you partner it with either a cool white.
-Opposites attract and ENHANCE each other, so the undertone of a cool white (usually blue or blue-purple) will OVER EXPOSE the yellow in Simply White.
-In return, the yellow of Simply White will ENHANCE the cool undertone in your other white – congratulations, you know have yellow trim and blue walls!
+Opposites attract and ENHANCE each other, so the undertone of a cool white (usually blue or blue-purple) will over exposue the yellow in Simply White.
+In return, the yellow of Simply White will ENHANCE the cool undertone in your other white – congratulations, you now have yellow trim and blue walls!

 Best white paint colours, Benjamin Moore Oxford White and White Dove trim and walls, gray carpet, stairs.
 Kylie M Interiors Edesign, online paint color expert (1)